dhansel/Altair8800-IOBus/08-timekeeping/README.md

 ![Timekeeping card](clock.jpg)

+### Accuracy

+If you encounter excessive clock drift (more than a second per day), check the clock crystal you are using.
+The [DS1302 datasheet](doc/DS1302.pdf) says the following about accuracy:

+"The accuracy of the clock is dependent upon the accuracy of the crystal and the accuracy of the match between the capacitive load of the oscillator circuit and the capacitive load for which the crystal was trimmed.
+Additional error will be added by crystal frequency drift caused by temperature shifts."

+Required crystal specifications:
+  - Frequency: 32.768 kHz
+  - Series Resistance (ESR): 45 kΩ or less
+  - Load Capacitance (CL): 6 pF

 ### Interacting with the DS1302

 The Altair can communicate with the DS1302 chip via regular IN/OUT commands, either